xplodwild/realmdefensecheat/README.md

 Follow the instructions on screen to enter your User ID, make sure your game data is backed-up to cloud, then type ` help` to get information on the commands available:

-* `add-gems` adds the specified amount of gems to your account.
-Example: `add-gems 1000`
 * `backup` saves your current game into the specified filename.
 It is very useful to do a backup before running any other command, in case anything goes wrong.
 Also, this let you restore your progress to your account or to another account, as well as let you edit any value you want in